kreier/study/markdown/01_Ge/README.md

 God’s promise to Abram repeated (14-18)
 ```

+Ge 13:8, 9 ​— *How can we imitate Abraham when resolving disputes?* (w16.05 5 ¶12)

+A Scriptural account in which God’s servants peacefully resolved a potentially divisive issue is the one mentioned earlier involving Abraham and his nephew Lot.
+Both men possessed livestock, and their shepherds apparently quarreled about grazing land.
+Eager to eliminate tensions, Abraham offered Lot first choice of the areas where their respective households would settle.
+(Gen. 13:1, 2, 5-9) What a good example!
+Abraham sought peace, not his own interests.
+Did he lose out because of his generosity?
+Not at all.
+Immediately after this incident with Lot, Jehovah promised Abraham great blessings.
+(Gen. 13:14-17) God will never allow his servants to suffer lasting loss for acting in harmony with divine principles and settling differences in a spirit of love

 ## Genesis 14

 ```
 Abram rescues Lot (1-16)
 Melchizedek blesses Abram (17-24)
 ```

+Ge 14:18-20​—How did Levi pay "tithes through Abraham"?
+(Heb 7:4-10; it-2 683 ¶1)

+Melchizedek king of Salem was a priest (ko·henʹ) extraordinary.
+The Bible gives no record of his ancestry, his birth, or his death.
+His priesthood was not by inheritance, and he had no predecessors or successors in office.
+Melchizedek held both the office of king and of priest.
+His priesthood was greater than the Levitical priesthood, for Levi, in effect, paid tithes to Melchizedek, since he was still in the loins of Abraham when Abraham offered tithes to Melchizedek and was blessed by him.
+(Ge 14:18-20; Heb 7:4-10) In these things Melchizedek foreshadowed Jesus Christ, the "priest forever according to the manner of Melchizedek."​—Heb 7:17.

 ## Genesis 15